oxfordmmm/gumpy/README.md

 ### Gene level comparisons
 When a Genome object is instanciated, it is populated with Gene objects for each gene detailed in the genbank file.
 These genes can also be compared.
-Gene differences can be found through direct comparison of Gene objects, or systematically through the `gene_differences()` method of both `GenomeDifference` and `GeneticVariation`.
+Gene differences can be found through direct comparison of Gene objects, or systematically through the `gene_differences()` method of `GenomeDifference`.
 ```
 from gumpy import Genome, Gene